Vulnerability Assessment vs Penetration Testing (2026 Guide)

 Assessments identify potential exposure

-They are designed to find known weaknesses, missing patches, exposed services, and misconfigurations across an environment.
+They find known weaknesses, missing patches, exposed services, and misconfigurations across an environment.

 Penetration tests validate real exploitability